dxFeed/dxfeed-python-api-web-widget-example/README.md

 #### Set Layout

-Here you define what blocks your web page will consist of.
+Define the content of your page.

-* `dcc.Graph` is the block where your plot will be displayed.
+* `dcc.Graph` is the block where chart will be displayed
-* `dcc.RadioItems` is the block for radio buttons.
+* `dcc.RadioItems` is the block for radio buttons
-* `dcc.Interval` is a hidden element for interval graph update.
+* `dcc.Interval` is a hidden element for an [interval](https://dash.plotly.com/dash-core-components/interval) graph update

 ```python
 app = dash.Dash(__name__)